KooshaChehreh/mobonews/README.md

-Mobonews Web Scraper
+🌟 Mobonews Web Scraper
 Mobonews is a Django-based web scraping project that extracts product data (price, description, color-price variations) from four e-commerce sites: ilandino.com, dizoland.com, greenlion.net, and iranpower.ir.
-It uses Django, Celery for asynchronous tasks, and SQLite for testing.
-The run_scraper command triggers scraping tasks.
+Built with Django and Celery for asynchronous task processing, it uses SQLite for testing and includes a custom run_scraper command to trigger scraping tasks.
-Project Overview
+📋 Project Overview
-What I’ve Done
+My Contributions

-Built four scraper classes (ScrapIlandino, ScrapDiznoland, ScrapGreenlion, ScrapIranpower) using lxml and requests, inheriting from an abstract Scraper base class.
+Developed four scraper classes (ScrapIlandino, ScrapDiznoland, ScrapGreenlion, ScrapIranpower) using lxml and requests, inheriting from an abstract Scraper base class.
-Designed a Product model for storing product data in the scraper_product table.
+Designed a Product model to store data in the scraper_product table.
-Integrated Celery for asynchronous scraping with retry logic.
+Integrated Celery for asynchronous scraping with retry logic for reliability.
 Created the run_scraper command to scrape all or specific products.
-Wrote mocked unit tests to avoid database errors like no such table: scraper_product.
+Wrote mocked unit tests to prevent database errors (e.g., no such table: scraper_product).

 Key Features

-Asynchronous scraping with Celery.
+🚀 Asynchronous scraping with Celery for efficient task processing.
-Supports single-product or all-products scraping.
+🎯 Supports scraping all products or a single product across four sites.
+✅ Sample unit tests provided (to be completed for full coverage).

-Setup Instructions
+🛠️ Setup Instructions

 Clone the Repository:
 git clone <repository-url>